Taxation

 The Faroese tax system is based around a set of direct and indirect taxes.

-The tax system includes personal income taxes, value added taxes and special taxes and excise duties on various goods and services.
+The tax system includes personal income taxes, value added taxes, customs and excise duties on various goods and services.

 A person earning between DKK 330,000 and DKK 800,000 pays DKK 44,500 of the first DKK 330,000 and 25 percent of the remaining income.